 In October 2018, the government started a consultation asking employers to contribute their views on mandatory ethnicity pay reporting.
 In brief, the options proposed are:

 - One pay gap figure comparing average hourly earnings of an ethnic minority

 - Employees as a percentage of white employees, or

 - Several pay gap figures for different ethnic groups, or

 - Ethnicity pay information by £20,000 pay bands, or

 The consultation also asks what employers should be expected to publish this data – all employers, those with 50+ employees, those with 250+ employees, those with 500+ employees, or another threshold.

-The consultation closed on 11th January 2019, but until April 2021 this was not heard of again.
-The Commission on Race and Ethnic Disparities published a report to say that legislation should not be necessary and ethnicity pay gay reporting should be voluntary.
-The government have not yet commented on the report, but it is now thought that legislation in this area will be unlikely.
-The Commission did urge the government to produce guidance to assist those employers who choose to voluntary report their pay gaps.
+The Consultation closed on 11th January 2019, but until April 2021 this was not heard of again.
+And then the Commission on Race and Ethnic Disparities published a report to say that legislation should not be necessary and ethnicity pay gay reporting should be voluntary.
+In March 2022 the Government published a policy paper on the Commissions report, which says that they will publish guidance to Employers on voluntary ethnicity pay reporting in summer 2022.
+Mandatory reporting will not be required.